 Blitz pricing is when Postmates increases the amount drivers can earn to encourage more people onto the roads.
 If you can spot patterns for when Blitz pricing occurs, you can organize your work schedule around these times.

-Postmates for Drivers Pros and Cons
+Postmates for Drivers Pros

 - Work Flexibility: Drivers can work whenever and wherever they want.

 - (Almost) Anyone Can Do It: Postmates has low requirements about who can work for the company.
 You don’t even need a car!

 - Keep Your Tips: Drivers keep all their tips.